-- 2.1 The role of the Leader is to - a) provide strong political and community leadership; - identify and promote the Council's core values and strategic objectives, develop and implement the Council's Sustainable Community Strategy and other plans and strategies that underpin this strategy; - c) lead the development of local, regional, national and European policy and strategic partnerships to drive forward the Council's strategic objectives and policies; - d) maintain effective working relationships of councillors with the Chief Executive, chief officers and all employees of the Council;
+2.1 The role of the Leader is to

+- (a) provide strong political and community leadership; - identify and promote the Council's core values and strategic objectives, develop and implement the Council's core plans and strategies;

-- e) chair the Executive and oversee the preparation of business for its consideration: - f) appoint the Deputy Leader and other members of the Executive.
+- (c) lead the development of local, regional, national and European policy and strategic partnerships to drive forward the Council's strategic objectives and policies; - (d) maintain effective working relationships of councillors with the Chief Executive, chief officers and all employees of the Council; - (e) chair the Executive and oversee the preparation of business for its consideration; and - (f) appoint the Deputy Leader and other members of the Executive.

-3. DEPUTY LEADER
+3. Deputy Leader